 - support Greenpeace and have a good understanding of the issues we work on

 - are available to participate in actions (i.e. have some flexibility as regards work commitments)

 - realise that participation in actions involves accepting various and potentially life-changing personal risks.

 You cannot participate in Greenpeace nonviolent direct actions until you are over 18.

 And a final word: we need reliable, sensible, committed, responsible, trustworthy volunteers who will remain calm under pressure more than we need climbers or canoeists.
 We can train reliable volunteers to become climbers, whereas we can’t train climbers to become reliable if they are not already.

-There will be 4 more basic NVDA training days during 2016, located in Bristol, York and London (2).
-Applications are normally processed on a fortnightly basis and interviews for places on the training days will be conducted over the phone.
+In 2017 there will be 5 training days, 1 in Manchester in July, 1 in Bristol in November and 3 in London in February, May and October.
+Applications are normally processed on a fortnightly basis and then interviews for places on a training day will be aranged and conducted over the phone.